-graph.\diameter(graphName, options)
+'''

+{\tt graph.\diameter(graphName,\ options)}

+'''

 - options (optional) An object defining further options.
-Can have the following values: - direction: The direction of the edges.
-Possible values are outbound, inbound and any (default). - algorithm: The algorithm to calculate the shortest paths, possible values are Floyd-Warshall and Dijkstra. - weight: The name of the attribute of the edges containing the weight. - defaultWeight: Only used with the option weight.
+Can have the following values: - o direction: The direction of the edges.
+Possible values are outbound, inbound and any (default). - weight: The name of the attribute of the edges containing the weight. - defaultWeight: Only used with the option weight.
 If an edge does not have the attribute named as defined in option weight this default is used as weight.
 If no default is supplied the default would be positive infinity so the path and hence the radius can not be calculated.